theatrical presentations

 exagoge, by Ezekiel the Poet, is the first recorded Jewish play, written during the 2nd Century B.C.E.
 It serves as a jumping off point for a piece that is both a play and a theatrical ritual.

-concerts and performance art
+performance art events

 The Villainy You Teach